 SUNY Cortland is committed to upholding and maintaining all aspects of the Americans with Disabilities Act (ADA) approved in l990 and Section 504 of the Rehabilitation Act of l973.
 We are dedicated to ensuring reasonable access to our campus programs and facilities, and continuously seek to augment and improve our services.
-Student Disability Services has been designated as the office that coordinates services for students with documented disabilities who voluntarily identify themselves to the Office.
+Disability Resources has been designated as the office that coordinates services for students with documented disabilities who voluntarily identify themselves to the Office.

 Education and Outreach